Skip to main content

 3. The theme loads, validates, and activates.
 You'll see a confirmation: Imported "Theme Name".

 If the file has non-fatal warnings (see below), the message changes to Imported "Theme Name" with N warning(s). and lists the specific issues, but the theme still loads.
-If the file has validation errors (invalid colors, invalid heroImage), the import is blocked entirely and the errors appear inline.
+If the file has validation errors, like invalid colors or an invalid heroImage, the import is blocked entirely and the errors appear inline.
 Cancelling the file dialog is silent.

 The Theme File Format

-Exported themes use a straightforward JSON structure with the theme name, type, and a tokens object containing color values:
+Exported themes use a straightforward JSON structure: the theme name, type, and a tokens object holding the color values.

 {